“Which is better: repairing or replacing my wheelchair van?”

 Your new van will have updated conversions and safety features

-Replacing your wheelchair van means you get all the updated conversions new vans have.
-This can be things like more reliable ramps/lifts, sliding doors, new safety features, etc.
+Replacing your wheelchair van means you get all the new vans’ updated conversions.
+This can include more reliable ramps/lifts, sliding doors, new safety features, etc.

 You also get to have all the new safety features that come along with it.
-This can be features like backup cameras, parking sensors, etc.
+These can include features such as backup cameras and parking sensors.

 Cons of repairing your wheelchair van